tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 \x -> y -> x + y
 ```

-The simplifier will deal with this syntax sugar, our parser will accept this
+The simplifier will deal with this syntax sugar; our parser will accept this
 verbatim:

 ```haskell